hannah-dempsey/Dempsey_DW_Final/README.md

 ## Summary

 This is the repository for my final project in Data Wrangling.
-I will be analyzing rodent survey data from Organ Pipe National Monument and Saguaro National Park
+I will be analyzing rodent survey data from Organ Pipe National Monument and Saguaro National Park.
+I will clean and summarize this data to visualize the community biomass and rodent abundance at each site and compare the changes between the two sites.

+(Week 8: Problem Decomposition)

 ## Structure